 Have some Questions?
 We’ve got Answers!

 What age does my son need to be to join Cub Scouts?
-Boys can begin Cub Scouts in the first grade (or seven years old), but can join anytime while in first through fifth grade.
+Boys can begin Cub Scouts in the Kindergarten (or six years old), but can join anytime while in K through fifth grade.

 Can my son bring a whittling knife?
 Cub Scouts must earn their whittling chip before carrying a knife.
 The whittling chip can be earned as a Bear or Webelos Scout and must be carried at all times when he carries his knife.